LautaroCepeda-Developer/Advanced_JWT_Backend_Template/README.md

 * DotENV to manage the enviroment variables.
 * JsonWebToken to easily and securely manage user data and sessions.
 * ZOD V4 to create schemas, keep code cleaner, and facilitate data validation.
-* Ocurrences Module by Victornpb for count occurrences of a substring in a string (to perform some validations in the data)
+* Ocurrences Module by Victornpb for count occurrences of a substring in a string (to perform some validations in the data).

 ## Features
 * Scalable architecture.